Biscoff Cheesecake

 Combine the at room temperature cream cheese and sugar and mix well using a stand mixer with a paddle attachment.
 Mix well for about two minutes or until the cheesecake batter is smooth and has no lumps.
 Scrape down all the softened cream cheese mixture at the sides of the bowl.

-Add sour cream, heavy cream, salt, vanilla extract, and eggs to the cream cheese mixture.
+Then add in the sour cream and to the cream cheese mixture.
 Mix well.
 Again, scrape the sides to ensure all the ingredients are incorporated properly.

 Transfer the mixture to the prepared springform pan with the crust.

-Another great option that I love is wrapping the outside of the springform pan with a slow cooker liner.
+2. Slow cooker liner: Another great option that I love is wrapping the outside of the springform pan with a slow cooker liner.
 The plastic liner ensures that no water will seep into your cheesecake when baking.
+I like to use both foil and the liner if I can.

-Place the springform pan on a large roasting pan.
+Place the springform pan into the large roasting pan.
 Fill the large roasting pan with boiling water carefully for a water bath.
 The water should reach about 1 1/2 inches of your springform pan.
-Make sure you don’t splash water on the Biscoff cookies filling.
+Make sure you don’t splash water onto the filling.

 3. Cool And Chill

-After two hours in the oven, remove the Lotus Biscoff cheesecake and place it on the counter to cool completely.
+After cooling in the oven, remove the cheesecake and place it on the counter to cool completely.
 With a butter knife, loosen the sides and go around the edges of your springform pan.
+I find this also helps with cracks from forming so it doesn’t cool and pull away from the sides of the pan.

-When the Biscoff spread cheesecake is completely cool, place it in the fridge to chill for at least 8 hours.
+When the cheesecake is completely cool, place it in the fridge to chill for at least 8 hours.
 I left mine in the fridge overnight.
+I like to place a paper towel over the top (to catch any condensation) and cover then with foil.

 After cooling, remove the chilled cheesecake from the springform pan and transfer it to your serving plate.